Ronald Bosma

 Considerations

-There are some considerations to keep in mind when working with client certificates stored in Key Vault and used by API Management.
+There are some things to keep in mind when working with client certificates stored in Key Vault and used by API Management.

 First, when creating or importing certificates in Key Vault, it’s preferred to not make the private key exportable.
-This is safer because it’s not possible to export the private key and steal the certificate.
+This is safer because it prevents the private key from being exported and the certificate from being misused.
 However, when using the certificate in API Management, the private key must be exportable.
-If you don’t make it exportable and deploy the Bicep template, you’ll receive the following error:
+If you don’t make it exportable and deploy API Management, you’ll receive the following error:

 Certificate with id 'client-certificate' does not contain private key.

 Secondly, at the time of writing this post, API Management has a bug concerning certificates with key type EC.
-When deploying the Bicep template and referencing a certificate with this key type, the first deployment will succeed when the ‘certificate’ resource is created in API Management.
-However, once the ‘certificate’ resource exists in API Management, consecutive deployments will all fail with a 500 Internal Server Error response.
+When deploying the Bicep template and referencing a certificate with this key type, the first deployment will succeed when the certificate resource is created in API Management.
+However, once the certificate resource exists, consecutive deployments will all fail with a 500 Internal Server Error response.

-To test this, create a certificate in the Key Vault with key type EC.
-Then redeploy the Bicep template, passing the name of the new client certificate into the clientCertificateSecretName parameter.
-Assuming that the ‘certificate’ resource already existed in API Management, the deployment will take a lot longer than before.
-If you look at the deployment in the Azure Portal, you’ll see a running deployment with status ‘InternalServerError’.
+To reproduce this, create a certificate in Key Vault with key type EC and use it in the backend.
+Assuming the certificate resource already existed in API Management with the certificate with key type EC, the deployment will take much longer than usual.
+If you look at the deployment in the Azure Portal, you’ll see a running deployment with status InternalServerError.
 See the figure below.

 Running Deployment with Internal Server Error

-I let the deployment run, and it failed after running for over 2 hours due to a timeout.
-I’ve contacted Microsoft about this issue, and they’ve informed me that it’s a known issue and that they’re working on a fix.
-Unfortunately, they can’t provide a timeline for when this will be resolved.
+I let the deployment run and it failed after running for over 2 hours due to a timeout.
+I’ve contacted Microsoft about this issue and they’ve informed me that it’s a known issue that they’re working on.
+Unfortunately, they can’t provide a timeline for when it will be resolved.

 If you also encounter this issue, please upvote Support updating certificates generated in Key Vault (Bug) on the Azure Feedback Forum.
-Hopefully, this will speed up the process of getting it fixed.
+Hopefully, this will speed up getting it fixed.

 Conclusion

-In comparison to validating a client certificate in API Management, as we did in previous posts, using a client certificate to connect to a backend is fairly easy to set up.
-You only need to create a client certificate in the Key Vault and reference it in the backend configuration of API Management.
+Compared to validating a client certificate in API Management, as covered in the previous posts, using a client certificate to connect to a backend is fairly easy to set up.
+You only need to create a client certificate in Key Vault and reference it in the backend configuration of API Management.
+The set-backend-service policy then takes care of forwarding requests with the certificate attached.